frasheed-dev/Intel-Edge-AI-Fundamentals-with-OpenVINO/README.md

 # Intel-Edge-AI-Fundamentals-with-OpenVINO&trade;

 This repository contains my solution for the excercises in this course as jupyter-notebooks.
+The excercises have most of the code already written only few sections (where #TODO comment is written in the files) have been implemented

 ![alt text](completed_edge_ai_fundamentals.jpg)